NBPub/CatterPlot/README.md

 # CatAPI_RadarPlot
 Made a little cat investigator using data from https://thecatapi.com/.
-Currently living as an IPython Notebook and raw script, but will try to publish in a more friendly way.
+Currently living as an IPython Notebook, which shows example output, and raw script.
+I will try to publish in a more friendly way.

 Used with knowledge gleaned from: